huangs0/huangs0/README.md

         epoch, loss.item(), np.mean(dur)))
 ```

-Please note that for GNN model it cannot be trainned for too much loop as it has the property of similarity.
+Please note that for GNN model it cannot be trainned for too much epoch (recommend to train for 5 epoch) as it has the property of similarity.

 #### Initializer
 Initializer is a class of EGUM to help you prepare the input of EGUM.
 For modifications on graph, it can be divided into six part: